zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

  We recommend you onboard your service using the API ML enabler libraries.
 We do not recommend that you prepare corresponding configuration data and call the dedicated Eureka registration endpoint directly.
 Doing so is unnecessarily complex and time-consuming.
 While the plain Java enabler library can be used in REST API projects based on SpringFramework or Spring Boot framework, it is not recommended to use this enabler in projects, which depend on SpringCloud Netflix components.
 Configuration in the Plain Java Enabler and SpringCloud Eureka Client are different.
 Using the two in combination makes the result state of the discovery registry unpredictable.

-**Note:**

-For detailed information about the onboarding process and Eureka functionality and configuration see: <font color="red">TODO: provide link</font>

   For instructions about how to utilize other API ML enablers types, see the following links:
   * [Onboard a Spring Boot REST API service](api-mediation-onboard-a-spring-boot-rest-api-service.md)